JanosDS/switchfully/10-programming-fundamentals-java/00-self-evaluation/README.md

         - Pigeons should have a maximum altitude between 500 and 750 meters (both including).
         - Dodo's do not have the concept of a maximum altitude (as they don't fly...)

-- [:x:] Finally, create a `Sky` class.
+- [:heavy_check_mark:] Finally, create a `Sky` class.
 It should have a class - not instance - method that accepts (as an argument) an array of birds that can fly (only!).
     - Let this method loop over the array and let it call, each bird's fly method.
     - Each time, print the value returned by the fly method to the console.